flotob/blockchain/_blog_posts/medium/glimpses-into-the-future-or-why-we-do-what-we-do.md

 ---
-title: Glimpses into the future or why we do what we do
+title: "Glimpses into the future or why we do what we do"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: